 • began to receive a pension;

-• sentenced to executive labor or imprisonment;
+• sentenced to execution or imprisonment;

 • moved to another area;

 It should also be noted that a citizen has the right to refuse to pay him unemployment benefits.
-All that is needed for this is to submit an appropriate application to the employment service in which he is listed.
+All that is needed for this is to submit an appropriate application to the employment service in which he is registered.

 The amount of unemployment benefits in 2014

-• 75% of the total amount of the average monthly earnings (received at the last place of work) of a citizen during the first three months of payments;
+• 75% of the total amount of average monthly earnings (received at the last place of work) of a citizen during the first three months of payments;

 • 60% - the next four months;